MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-RemoteMailbox.md

 ```

 ### -AcceptMessagesOnlyFromSendersOrMembers
-!!!
-Exchange Server 2010

-The AcceptMessagesOnlyFromSendersOrMembers parameter specifies the recipients who are allowed to send e-mail messages to this mail-enabled user.
-You can use any of the following values for the allowed recipients:

-- Alias

-- Canonical name

-- Display name

-- DN

-- GUID

-- Name

-- LegacyExchangeDN

-- Primary SMTP e-mail address

-By default, this parameter is blank, which enables the mail-enabled user to accept messages from all senders.

-!!!
-Exchange Server 2013

-The AcceptMessagesOnlyFromSendersOrMembers parameter specifies the recipients who are allowed to send email messages to this mail-enabled user.
-You can use any of the following values for the allowed recipients:

-- Alias

-- Canonical name

-- Display name

-- DN

-- GUID

-- Name

-- LegacyExchangeDN

-- Primary SMTP email address

-By default, this parameter is blank, which enables the mail-enabled user to accept messages from all senders.

-!!!
-Exchange Server 2016

 The AcceptMessagesOnlyFromSendersOrMembers parameter specifies who is allowed to send messages to this recipient.
 Messages from other senders are rejected.

 Valid values for this parameter are individual senders and groups in your organization.
 Individual senders are mailboxes, mail users, and mail contacts.
 Groups are distribution groups, mail-enabled security groups, and dynamic distribution groups.
 Specifying a group means all members of the group are allowed to send messages to this recipient.